 OffTheGridMaps.com was started by Ryan Dalton, a professional cartographer living in Whitefish, MT.
-He, his wife Jane, and their faithful puppy Driggs, spend most of their weekends outdoors camping, fishing, hiking, snowboarding, cross-country skiing, visiting hot springs, or Driggs' favorite, pheasant hunting.
+He, his wife Jane, and their faithful pups Driggs and Charlie, spend most of their weekends outdoors camping, fishing, hiking, snowboarding, cross-country skiing, visiting hot springs, and Driggs' favorite, pheasant hunting.

 Ryan graduated from Oregon State University with a degree in Geography, and has been working professionally with spatial (GIS) data for over 20 years.
-But it wasn't until he got his puppy, Driggs (an American Brittany, bred for "pointing" at upland game birds) that he started making hunting maps for personal use.
-The first time Ryan went bird hunting (ever... in his life!), he realized he wanted a map that was easy-to-use, worked offline (no cell service), and GPS-enabled.
-Most importantly, he wanted a map with more detail that was focused just on the area(s) he was going hunting.
+But it wasn't until he got his puppy, Driggs (an American Brittany bred for "pointing" at upland game birds) that he started making hunting maps for personal use.
+The first time Ryan went bird hunting (ever... in his life!), he realized he wanted a map that was easy-to-use and read, could be GPS-enabled on his smartphone, and worked offline (no cell service).
+Most importantly, he wanted a map with more detail than was provided by FWP on the area(s) he was going hunting.
 That way he could not only see where he was, but also where he wanted to go next.

 Fortunately, Montana has a great history of sharing publicly available geographic (GIS) data.
 Being familiar with many of the sources of data throughout the state, Ryan set off on a quest to locate the best available sources of upland bird hunting map data.
 After compiling all of the map features into one system, it was time to start designing the map.